TD Cooper Books

 A Bit about Me

-I am not your typical grandmother… first, I don’t like to be called Grandma, I prefer Nana and second, I don’t believe anyone should act their age.
-So let’s start with my four grandchildren, one girl and three boys, ages 4-10 years.
-My daughters don’t like that babysitting is not my forte.
-I love to be with them don’t misunderstand, but I prefer to have them on my own terms.
-We spend a lot of time doing family activities and I love that we all live within two miles of each other.
+I am not your typical grandmother.
+First, I don't like to be called Grandma; I prefer Nana, and second, I don't believe anyone should act their age.
+So, let's start with my husband, we've been married for 47 years.
+Next comes our two daughters.
+Daughter number one is married with three children.
+Daughter number two has one child.
+I love to spend time doing family activities, and I love that we all live within three miles of each other.

-I never thought I would be a writer when I was young, in fact I didn’t like to read.
+I never thought I would be a writer when I was young; I'm not much of a reader.
 I was an outside girl, riding my bike, swimming, climbing trees, and making up my own stories as I played.

-We lived in the San Joaquin Valley where it was hot in the summer and foggy in the winter.
+We lived in the San Joaquin Valley, where it was hot in the summer and foggy in the winter.
 My brother and I were close and spent most of our free time together.
-My dad owned a nursery and we were required to work watering the plants and pulling weeds.
+My dad owned a nursery where we worked, watering the plants and pulling weeds.
 (Fun stuff).

-I remember a particular family vacation: We had a used, blue Cadillac and a fourteen foot, travel trailer.
-My parents decided we should see the United States, so we started out in California, hitting all the historical spots from there to Washington D.C. and back.
-Dad was cruising along on a freeway, pointing out the pentagon, when he was forced into the wrong lane and we ended up under the Pentagon with rifles pointed at us.
+I remember a family vacation: We had a used blue Cadillac and a fourteen-foot travel trailer.
+My parents decided we should see the United States.
+We started the trip in California, hitting all the historical spots from there to Washington, D.C., and back.
+Dad was cruising along on a freeway, pointing out the Pentagon, when he was forced into the wrong lane, and we ended up under the Pentagon with rifles pointed at us.
 What a sight!
-I’m sure we all looked like deer in the headlights.
+I'm sure we all looked like deer in the headlights.

-But for the most part I had a normal childhood and teenage life.
-High school consisted of cheer-leading, competing on the swim team, and making grades, so that I’d be accepted to Cal Poly San Luis Obispo.
+But for the most part, I had a normal childhood and teenage life.
+My high school years consisted of cheerleading, competing on the swim team, and making grades so that I'd be accepted to Cal Poly San Luis Obispo.

-I met and married the love of my life while working as an EMT.
-When the girls came along I stayed home and raised them.
-My husband found his passion in I.T. (thank goodness)
+My adult life began when I met and married the love of my life while working as an EMT.
+When the girls came along, I stayed home and raised them.
+My husband found his passion in I.T.
+Later, I returned to the pool, where I coached competitive swimming for 25 years.

 My writing career began when I broke my leg and was not allowed to walk.
 I had to do something to purge my wild imagination and energy.
-I discovered the computer, (okay a little late, but it could spell).
-I spent the next six weeks reading every book I could find on how to write.
+I discovered the computer (okay, I'm a little late, but it could spell).
+I spent the next six weeks reading every book I could find on writing.
 I read and wrote every day until I could tell a story.
-When I felt I was ready I began researching and writing my own novel.
-I doubted myself almost every day, but here I am, five years later with a completed novel.
-(Thank you to all the people who helped and encouraged me along the way).
+When I felt ready, I began researching and writing my novel.
+I doubted myself almost every day, but here I am, fifteen years later, with eight completed novels.

-I teach my swimmers to work hard and never give up on their dreams.
+I taught my swimmers to work hard and never abandon their dreams.
 I think the same advice applies to me.
-The word can’t is not in my vocabulary.
+The word can't is not in my vocabulary.
 My motto: Dream big, work hard, and never give up has worked well for me throughout my life.

 This website uses cookies.